skie/docs/docs/Notification/index.md

 With broadcasting enabled, notifications are delivered instantly via WebSocket while still being persisted in the database.
 This provides the best user experience with reliable fallback.

+> [!NOTE]
-> **Note:** Broadcasting requires the `crustum/broadcasting-notification` plugin to be installed and configured.
+> Broadcasting requires the `crustum/broadcasting-notification` plugin to be installed and configured.
 See the [Broadcasting Notifications](modules.md#broadcasting-notifications) documentation for more details.

 <a name="localizing-notifications"></a>
 ## Localizing Notifications